GiliOrden/hadasim/corona_HMO/README.md

 In order to run the second part of the project follow the following instructions:

-1. write in the terminal 'cd ./corona_HMO' and than 'npm start'
+1. Write in the terminal 'cd ./corona_HMO' and than 'npm start'
-2. open the 'postman'
+2. Open the 'postman'
 3. Choose a POST reuest with the URL:http://localhost:8090/api/personalDetails .
 Choose Body and than 'raw' and change to JSON (instead og text).
 Than write an object such as:
    {
    "firstName": "John",